noawe-boi/NoahsObsidianSync/Microcontroller Interfacing and IO  Assessment.md

 - Created temperature Function
 - Set rawTemp value to A3 and multiplied by 5/1024
 - Set scaledTemp value to `(rawTemp - 0.50)*100.00;

+### LCD
+- Connected GND and VCC to ground and 5v respectively